amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/README.md

 ### Abstract

-> What else is in an evolved name?
-In this chapter, we continue to explore tag-based naming with SignalGP.
-> Tags are evolvable labels that provide genetic programming (GP) a flexible mechanism for specification.
-> Tags are used to label and refer to programmatic elements (e.g. code fragments).
-> However, tags differ from traditional, more rigid methods for labeling programmatic elements because they allow for _inexact_ references (i.e. a referring tag need not _exactly_ match its referent).
-> SignalGP is a GP technique designed to give evolution direct access to the event-driven paradigm where programs are organized as sets of modules, and signals (e.g. from the environment or from other agents) can trigger the execution of modules.
-SignalGP uses tag-based naming to determine which module is triggered in response to an event.
-> We use SignalGP to explore the importance of inexactness in tag-based referencing.
-Additionally, we discuss broadened applications of tag-based naming in the context of SignalGP.
+> Tags are evolvable labels that provide genetic programs a flexible mechanism for specification.
+Tags are used to label and refer to programmatic elements, such as functions or jump targets.
+However, tags differ from traditional, more rigid methods for handling labeling because they allow for *inexact* references; that is, a referring tag need not *exactly* match its referent.
+Here, we explore how adjusting the threshold for how what qualifies as a match affects adaptive evolution.
+Further, we propose broadened applications of tags in the context of a genetic programming (GP) technique called SignalGP.
+SignalGP gives evolution direct access to the event-driven paradigm.
+Program modules in SignalGP are tagged and can be triggered by signals (with matching tags) from the environment, from other agents, or due to internal regulation.
+Specifically, we propose to extend this tag based system to: (1) provide more fine-grained control over module execution and regulation (*e.g.*, promotion and repression) akin to natural gene regulatory networks, (2) employ a mosaic of GP representations within a single program, and (3) facilitate major evolutionary transitions in individuality (*i.e.*, allow hierarchical program organization to evolve *de novo*).

 ## What is SignalGP?